 The July 8, 1991 NY Times article by Matt Wald confirms not only the name of the Arizona newspaper being the Daily Sun, it also repeats what Oreskes said about Geenwire’s wording of a “slick ad campaign” ….. which happens to be what the AZ Daily Sun said first.
 But neither the NYT nor the AZ Daily Sun speculated that the ICE memos were ‘leaked by industry executives’.

 So, that speculation only comes from Greenwire, which Oreskes describes elsewhere in her book chapter’s Bibliography section as “Inside Track: Sowing the Seeds of Doubt in the Greenhouse.
-Greenwire, June 19, 1991.”
-(I haven’t found a copy at the present time.)
+Greenwire, June 19, 1991.” (

 According to the Society of Environmental Journalists, Greenwire was founded in May 1991 by Phil Shabecoff and was published by the American Political Network (APN).
 Shabecoff spoke of his effort as an event that happened shortly after he quit reporting for the NY Times, (full text here) which apparently arose out of concern from his superiors that he had “grown too close to my sources in the environmental movement“.
 The National Journal acquired APN right around the time Gelbspan was rising to prominence, and perhaps that is why he stated that the ICE memos were exposed by the National Journal.